zsytssk/open-path/README.md

 ## open-path package

 * use 'open-path:open' to open url or file under cursor
-* or 'open-path:copy-image-size' to copy image size like'width: width; height: height;'
+* use 'open-path:copy-image-size' to copy image size like'width: width; height: height;'

 ## Keymap